Integrating Academics and Technology for Learning Differences Education in Princeton, NJ

 Why Choose The Laurel School of Princeton?

 Our teachers have years of experience teaching children with learning differences and are certified to instruct using the Orton-Gillingham and Wilson Reading Programs.
 When it comes to math and science instruction, they use a multisensory and inquiry-based approach.
 At The Laurel School of Princeton, we use technology whenever possible to keep students connected and learning.
-Our Speech Pathology and Occupational Therapy Services are also available for an additional fee.
+We are leaders in leveraging the unique strengths of our students.
+For example, we provide them with a Maker Space to develop their material reasoning and are the first school in New Jersey to offer the NoticeAbility Entrepreneurs and Innovators curriculum, a program specifically designed to leverage the talents of dyslexic children.
+Outstanding Speech Pathology and Occupational Therapy Services are also available for an additional fee.
 Please contact Admissions to find out how to enroll your child.